SKIP TO PAGE CONTENT

 Applying for Financial Aid

 Students should always be on the lookout for financial aid opportunities.
 One way to make the most of these opportunities is to complete the financial aid application process.
-Applying for Financial Aid should begin as soon as possible.
-Allow for considerable amount of time to complete the process to be considered when applying for financial aid.
+Applying for financial aid should begin as soon as possible.
+Allow for considerable amount of time to complete the process and be considered.

-Priority Deadlines: Fall - April 15 Spring - November 1 Summer - May 1
+Priority Deadlines: Fall: February 15 Spring: November 1 Summer: May 1

 Do you need help paying for college but arent sure where to start?
 Applying for financial aid can be a daunting task.
 The checklist below will give you step-by-step instructions on how to apply for financial aid.